 When you receive your deployment orders, there are lots of things to start thinking about.
 If you want to achieve your financial goals, you might start thinking about saving money while you're deployed.

 There are many financial advantages to deployment.
 Tax free income, extra incentive pay, and forced frugality are some of the best.
+If your deployment will include international travel outside of a military base, make sure you get a no foreign transaction fee credit card before you go.

 Of course, on my first deployment, I screwed up the frugality part by forgetting my PT gear and having to buy $80 worth of clothes the day I showed up.
 Not the most frugal start!
 Besides messing that up, here's 8 ways I've found to save money on deployment, from least effort to most effort.